 it meets the criteria except that the program exhibits only some minor style problems

 You must get a score of P on all the lab exams to get a course grade of C or higher; see the Course Reference for details.
-If you think your exam was graded incorrectly, take the matter up with the TA.
+If you think your exam was graded incorrectly, take the matter up with course staff member who graded your work.
+(Which staff member grades your work is given in the Important Information section of the Course Reference.)
 If that does not resolve the issue, see the instructor.

 The point of lab exams is to insure you know the basics of program design and Java coding.
 You can retake an exam you failedand take it againas much as your time and our resources allow, up through the last offered retake time.